FRIDAY, 12 DECEMBER 2008

 In 1963, following the international trends, Helsingin Puhelinyhdistys (HPY) began publishing a phone directory called “Keltaiset Sivut” (translation: Yellow Pages).

-No trade mark applications were filed, but the idea caught on in other areas of Finland as well, and subsequently, a number of different entities began using the mark in their own localities.
+No trade mark applications were filed, but the idea caught on in other areas of

 In the eighties, the time for a trade mark application was finally ripe, and HPY duly obtained a registration for the mark in 1989.
 The co-operation between various entities in relation to the publication of “Keltaiset Sivut” was based on various exceptional permits, which all came to an end on the 30th of September 2003.